pptam/pptam-tool/toolchain/import/neoload/README.md

-# JMeter to PPTAM conversion
+# NeoLoad to PPTAM conversion

-This folder contains scripts to import JMeter result files (*.jtl), stored as CSV files with header, to PPTAM test result folders.
+This folder contains scripts to import NeoLoad result files, stored as CSV files with header, to PPTAM test result folders.